The Cat Above and the Mouse Below: Plot

 As Tom sings in the middle of his performance, Jerry manages to get free from the staple and at the side of the stage licks a lemon so Tom gets sour by the thought of the scene, and salivating, his lips pucker and shrink.
 Frustrated, he goes to Jerry and while continuing to sing, juices the lemon on Jerry's head.
 Tom returns to the spotlight.
 Jerry then drills a hole in the floor In between Tom’s feet and uses a hooked wire to pull the bottom of Tom's cummerbund apart, causing it to spring up and whap him in the face.
 Tom grabs the wire and yanks it up and down banging Jerry's head on the board until Jerry thinks to let it go.
 While Tom is singing the "Figaro!" part, Jerry aims a plunger at Tom's mouth and scores a direct hit.
-Jerry imitates Tom mockingly; but then Tom sticks him to the floor with the plunger.
+Jerry imitates Tom mockingly, but then Tom sticks him to the floor with the plunger.
 Using Jerry's bow, he shoots Jerry in the plunger onto a wall offstage and resumes his singing.

 Jerry frees himself and accidentally drops a huge sandbag on Tom as he is reaching the climax, causing him to get knocked through the floor with a loud crash.
-Everything is mostly silent until Jerry walks onto the stage in a tuxedo.
+Everything is mostly silent up until Jerry walks onto the stage in a tuxedo.
 Now the mouse is above, and the cat is stuck below, with his head flattened by the sandbag hit, and Jerry sings the last section of the performance himself (albeit in a high-pitched voice).
 An infuriated (and obviously upstaged) Tom raps on the floor with a broom and sends Jerry flying, but this just adds to the sensational mouse's drama singing the final few notes, as he makes a graceful balletic landing before receiving loud applause.
 The words "The End" then appear on the close curtains.